ehsonmiraz/Lucy/README.md

 ### Extract skill
-The skill extraction implement by regex with subject interaction by Sets
+The skill extraction implement by regex,tags and subject by Sets opertions.

 ---